ckallum/SPE-HWB/docs/Portfolio/PortfolioB/Client Documentation.md

 Upon launching the application, you will be greeted with the following screen: </br>
 ![Sign In](Images/signin.png)</br>
-From here, you are able to create an account by clicking the “Don’t have an Account” link or log in with the following pre-made accounts:
+From here, you are able to create an account by clicking the “Don’t have an Account” link or log in with the following pre-made accounts:</br>
 To log in as a user:
 <br> Email : ​user@uobactive.ac.uk <br />
 Password: Users </br>